 Sophomore Outing to Crane Beach, September 2013

-The goal of Sophomore Advising at Harvard College is to support our sophomores as they engage in focused academic exploration.
+The goal of Sophomore Advising at Harvard College is to support our sophomores as they engage in focused academic exploration and transition to House life.
 It is a collaborative effort on the part of students, Houses, and concentrations.
-The Sophomore Advising program at Kirkland sponsors an outing to Crane Beach at the start of the semester, the Kirkland Mentor program, a Plan of Study celebration, advising nights, and many other activities throughout the year.
+The Sophomore Advising program at Kirkland sponsors an outing to Castle Island at the start of the semester, the inaugural Sophomore Cheese Seminar, an Advising Extravaganza, a celebration of concentration declaration, and many other activities throughout the year.

 Each Sophomore is assigned a Sophomore Adviser based on of broad subject areas: science, social science, or humanities, keeping in mind more specific interests.
 Sophomore Advisers are a resource in answering your questions or helping guide you in the directions of those who can provide answers.
-As Kirkland's Sophomore Advising Coordinators, Rory and Kate are always available as an extra resource for sophomores.
+As Kirkland's Sophomore Advising Coordinators, Edie and Marie are always available as an extra resource for sophomores and their advisors.

 Sophomore Advisors will be your primary academic adviser during your third term.
 Together we will discuss class schedules and offer support you as decide on a concentration, in addition to other academic matters such as balancing academic and non-academic interests, study abroad options, and accessing Harvard resources.